It’s no secret that Sweetwater Creek is one of Atlanta’s most loved outdoor destinations.

 Load a GPS app on your smartphone and visit the park to unlock secret stashes of hidden prizes.
 Geocaching is like a modern-day treasure hunt that uses your smartphone (or handheld GPS) to find hidden caches.
 Find a cache, take the prize inside and then leave your own prize for the next person to find.
 It’s a fun way to explore the park, especially for families!

-Explore the park's reservoir with on a leisurely pontoon boat pedal.
-Bring the family or a few friends and rent one of the park's Aqua Cycles to float the reservoir and explore the shore.
-Need a break from the sun?
-Upgrade to a canopied boat for some shade on the water.
+Explore the park’s reservoir with on a leisurely pontoon boat pedal.
+Bring the family or a few friends and rent one of the park’s Aqua Cycles to float the reservoir and explore the shore.

 Ready for even more adventure?
 Learn about birds and bird habitats on an Intro to Birdwatching Hike or learn about the mill’s history on the Historic New Manchester History Hike.